MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/methods.md

 ## gRPC
 RPC services in general, and gRPC in particular, are very flexible interfaces that allow both _resource-oriented_ and _action-oriented_ API styles.
 Google, as the creators of Protocol Buffers, encourages developers to follow a resource oriented approach.

-Since Protocol Buffers wraps every remot procedure into an `rpc` type definition, we just need to create an `rpc` named after the method it follows, as in `GetArticle` or `ListArticles`.
+Since Protocol Buffers wraps every remote procedure into an `rpc` type definition, we just need to create an `rpc` named after the method it follows, as in `GetArticle` or `ListArticles`.

-[Google Coud API Design Guide]: https://cloud.google.com/apis/design/standard_methods
+[Google Cloud API Design Guide]: https://cloud.google.com/apis/design/standard_methods
 [HTTP/1.1 Request Methods (RFC 7231)]: https://tools.ietf.org/html/rfc7231#section-4.1
 [PATCH Method for HTTP (RFC 5789)]: https://tools.ietf.org/html/rfc5789
 [Conditional Requests (RFC 7232)]: https://tools.ietf.org/html/rfc7232